francescogerardomarra/its/modulo26/4_security.md

 ### SessionCreationPolicies

-In your original code, you are configuring Spring Security with the `HttpSecurity` object to specify how session management should be handled.
+You can configure Spring Security with the `HttpSecurity` object to specify how session management should be handled.

+**Creating a session typically means that a `JSESSIONID` is introduced** (stored in the user's browser as a cookie) to maintain the session state across requests.
+This introduces session management overhead and can lead to security concerns.
+With stateless authentication, there's no need for the server to store session state, and the token (e.g., JWT) itself is sufficient for each request.

 Let’s look at how different session policies affect what happens with sessions.

-#### 1. Default Behavior: `SessionCreationPolicy.IF_REQUIRED`
+#### Default Behavior: `SessionCreationPolicy.IF_REQUIRED`

 By default, Spring Security uses `SessionCreationPolicy.IF_REQUIRED`.
-This means that a session is created only when necessary, such as when the user logs in and authentication needs to be persisted across requests.
+This means that a session is created only when deemed necessary by the framework.

+That is, when no session creation policy is defined in the security filter chain, **Spring Security uses `SessionCreationPolicy.IF_REQUIRED` as the default**.
+This means that **the decision to create a session is left to the framework** based on the authentication mechanism being used.

+However, this behavior can be **unpredictable** because Spring Security might create a session when it deems it necessary (for example, if you're using stateful authentication methods like form login or HTTP Basic).
+This unpredictability can lead to issues, especially in stateless applications where you don’t want a session to be created.

 ```java
 @Override